-Idaho mountain biking at Tamarack Resort delivers an extensive trail system for novice and expert riders.
-Adventure through mountain bike trails, climb the hills and embrace the steep decent as you bike though the well-maintained trails and scenic views.
-Biking at Tamarack offers a course filled with challenging terrain, mountain peaks and endless trails to keep you riding all-day long.
-Downhill and cross-country bike rentals are available with mountain lifts running all summer.
+Mountain biking at Tamarack Resort in Idaho delivers an extensive trail system for novice to expert riders.
+Adventure through mountain bike trails, embrace the steep descents and banked berms as you bike though the well-maintained trails and scenic views.
+Biking at Tamarack offers challenging terrain, mountain peaks and endless trails to keep you riding all-day long.
+Downhill, cross-country and e-mountain bike rentals are available with lifts running all summer.

 Idaho Mountain Biking

 Say the phrase Mountain biking in Idaho in any Idaho coffee shop or restaurant, and it’s not a stretch to say you’ll have a conversation starter for half the people in the room — simply put, downhill and cross-country mountain biking are in the blood of many Idahoans.
 And many people outside the state are discovering the splendor one experiences when cycling through Idaho’s tree-covered mountains as well.
 Home to more than 21 million acres of forest, Idaho ranks third in the country’s number of national forest acres (only Alaska and California have more).
 This means there are ample trails and terrain for riders of every skill level.
 From downhill leisure to screaming fast singletrack to ambling cross country, Idaho has every possible mountain biking scenario covered.

 Click Here for More Information - Rentals, Availability and Pricing